 This course provides student-athletes with the opportunity to develop advanced skills and the strategies in intercollegiate women's softball which will be applied to competitive situations.
 Student-athletes engaged in intercollegiate women's softball should expect to compete against other institutions, travel, and put in additional hours beyond the normal activity load.
 Field trips will be required.
 Course may be taken four times.
 Formerly PE R177.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: UC, CSU
+Transfer credit: UC\, CSU

-ICA R182-Conditioning for Women's Softball Lab to be determined according to unit formula.
+ICA R182-Conditioning for Women's Competitive Softball

 The topics covered in this course provide students with the opportunity to develop advanced strengthening, conditioning, nutritional, and strategic plans for intercollegiate women's softball.
 Athletes that participate in intercollegiate athletics need additional preparation to ensure optimal opportunity to excel at their highest level.
 Field trips may be required.
 Course may be taken four times.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: UC, CSU
+Transfer credit: UC\, CSU

-ICA R190A- Intercollegiate Basketball-Women/Fall 3 units
+ICA R190A- Intercollegiate Basketball- Women/Fall 3 units